Causes Of Laminitis – How To Diagnose, Treat & Manage with Activo-Med

 In rotation, the bone will rotate downward.
 If left untreated, or if the attack of Laminitis is particularly aggressive, the bone will eventually penetrate the sole of the foot.
 In the case of sinking, which is rarer than rotation but much more severe, the pedal bone becomes separated from the hoof wall due to a weakening of the laminae and begins to drop within the hoof capsule.
 Again, as with rotation, the bone will begin to penetrate the sole of the foot, and pus may begin to leak from the white line or coronary band.

 While both cases require immediate aggressive treatment in cooperation with your farrier and veterinarian, cases in which sinking occur are more likely to result in euthanasia.
 Often if a horse has laminitis once it will return year after year and if not kept on top of and treated vigorously there is a high chance the horse will develop laminitis again.

 There are many causes of Laminitis, with diet playing a significant role.
 An excess of carbohydrates, nitrogen compounds and sugar in your horse’s diet can quickly lead to Laminitis; particularly during spring when lush, open pastures offer a veritable buffet of sugary grasses.
-However, Laminitis can also be triggered by colic, untreated infections, insulin resistance, poor blood flow, mechanical separation (whereby horses with long toes are worked extensively on hard ground), to name a few.
+However, Laminitis can also be triggered by colic, untreated infections, insulin resistance, equine metabolic syndrome, poor blood flow, mechanical separation (whereby horses with long toes are worked extensively on hard ground), to name a few.

 What are the Causes of Laminitis?